 Head Coach Under-13s

-John Palmer is in his first season with the New England Revolution Academy.
+John Palmer is in his second season with the New England Revolution Academy.
 He serves as the head coach of the Under-13 team.

 Prior to joining the Revolution Academy, Palmer spent the previous four years working with the United States Soccer Federation.
 While working with the USSF, Palmer served as a performance analyst coach for both the U.S. Men's National Team and the U-17 Boys' National Team.
 In his role, he specialized in analyzing performance data, scouting opponents, and developing and delivering analysis reports.